gholdys/radyjko-357/README.md

 - SD
 - Adafruit_VS1053

-There's also a header file with firmware patches for VS1053b - the MP3 decoder. **Applying those patches is crucial as without them, the Music Maker will not be able to play chunks of MP3 or AAC audio stream**.
+There's also a header file (`vs1053b-patches.h`) with firmware patches for VS1053b - the MP3 decoder. **Applying those patches is crucial as without them, the Music Maker will not be able to play chunks of MP3 or AAC audio stream**.
 You will find the call that applies the patches in the `initAudioPlayer()` function.

 Another piece of firmware that needs updating, for this whole contraption to work, is the ATWINC1500 WiFi module.
 The Arduino IDE contains a special tool for doing just that.
 The update procedure is a bit involved, but fortunately the folks at Adafruit did a good job at describing this process on this [website](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/updating-firmware).

 ### Configuration

 The configuration for "Radyjko 357" is stored on a microSD card.
-The card need to be in FAT32 format so that it can be read using the standard SD library for Arduino.
+The card needs to be in FAT32 format so that it can be read using the standard SD library for Arduino.
 Besides that, there are no special requirements.
 The amount of data stored on the card is quite small:
 - one configuration text file
-- few small MP3 files with jingles and warning sounds
+- one small MP3 file with a jingle

 The configuration file should be called `config.txt` and contain just three parameters:
 - `wifi-ssid`: SSID for your WiFi access point